aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 Before you can provision the pipeline, you have to *bootstrap* the environment you want to create it in.
 If you are deploying your application to different environments, you also have to bootstrap those and be sure to add a *trust* relationship.

+After you have bootstrapped an environment and created a pipeline that deploys to it, it's important that you don't delete the stack or change its *Qualifier*, or future deployments to this environment will fail.
+If you want to upgrade the bootstrap stack to a newer version, do that by updating it in-place.

 > This library requires a newer version of the bootstrapping stack which has
 > been updated specifically to support cross-account continuous delivery.
 In the future,